Adam-Thometz/Reptifeed/README.md

 *`exampleFreqStack = ['occasionally', 'often', 'often', 'moderately', 'often', 'often']` Stacks for this app can be found in `/forntend/src/utils/foodStack.js`

-### Where Does the Food Data Come From?
+### Where Does the Food Data Come From? 🍎

 I got the data for this from two main sources and then pieced them together in `backend/reptifeed-skink-diet.sql`:

 - This chart: https://bluetongueskinks.net/foodchart.html
 - This page: https://www.lizards101.com/what-can-blue-tongue-skinks-eat-and-not-eat-60-foods/

-Consistent data on what blue tongue skinks eat was hard to come by, which was one of the reasons I started developing this app.
+Truly consistent data on what blue tongue skinks eat was hard to come by, which was one of the reasons I started developing this app.
 As a new blue tongue skink owner, I was excited but also overwhelmed by the amount of choices regarding what they could eat.
 I plan to refine the data as I learn more about what skinks eat, perhaps even add in information about nutirition amounts.
 I also hope to add capabilities for bearded dragons and such in the future!

 ### Tech stack: